fizzwidget/faction-friend/readme.txt

 ------------------------------------------------------
 VERSION HISTORY

 v.
-7.0.1 - 2016/XX/XX
+7.0.1 - 2016/08/26
 - Added option to disable auto-switching reputation watch bar when gaining reputation with bodyguards.
 This option is on by default.
 (Thanks Dragonwolf!)
 - Now tracks faction Commendations purchaseable with Timewarped Badges (thanks Dragonwolf).
 Also tracks available badge -> commendation -> reputation conversions.
 - Now tracks Medallion of the Legion if you're lucky enough to find one (or rich enough to buy a few at the AH).
+- Now shows a blue "!" in FactionFriend's menu (right click the reputation watch bar) for factions where you have available reputation gains.
+- Fixed issue where the blue "!" we show in the default Reputation window (indicating a faction with available reputation gains) wouldn't appear when it was supposed to.
 - Fixed failure to load when AddonLoader is present.
 (Github issue #10)
-- Fixed issue where the blue "!" we show in the default Reputation window (indicating a faction with available reputation gains) wouldn't appear when it was supposed to.
+- Fixed issue where choosing a recent faction from FactionFriend's reputation watch bar menu wouldn't work if that faction was marked Inactive.

 v.
 7.0 - 2016/08/18
 - Updated for WoW Patch 7.0 and Legion.
 (Thanks Dragonwolf!)